fritzboyle/openvino-with-fpga-hello-world-face-detection/README.md

 * Readme.md - This document

 # OpenVINO™ Toolkit Overview and Terminology
 The OpenVINO™ toolkit enables the quick deployment of Convolutional Neural Networks (CNN) for heterogeneous execution on Intel® hardware while maximizing performance.
-Deployment is accomplished through the the Intel® Deep Learning Deployment Toolkit (Intel® DL Deployment Toolkit), included within the OpenVINO™ toolkit.
+Deployment is accomplished through the the Intel® Deep Learning Deployment Toolkit (Intel® DL Deployment Toolkit) included within the OpenVINO™ toolkit.
 ![OV Overview](https://github.com/fritzboyle/openvino-with-fpga-hello-world-face-detection/blob/master/Images/OV%20Overview.png)

 The CNN workflow is:
 1. Create and train the CNN inference model in a framework, such as Caffe*.
-2. Use the Model Optimizer on the trained model to produce an optimized Intermediate Representation (IR), stored .bin and .xml files, for use with the Inference Engine.
+2. Use the Model Optimizer on the trained model to produce an optimized Intermediate Representation (IR), stored .bin and .xml files for use with the Inference Engine.
 3. Use the Inference Engine with your application to load and run the model on your devices.

-This tutorial focuses on the last step in the workflow: using the user application the Inference Engine to run models on a CPU, GPU, FPGA, and Movidius™ Neural Compute Stick.
+This tutorial focuses on the last step in the workflow; using the user application the Inference Engine to run models on a CPU, GPU, FPGA, and Movidius™ Neural Compute Stick.
 ## The Inference Engine
 Below is a more detailed view of the User Application and Inference Engine:
 ![IE Graphic](https://github.com/fritzboyle/openvino-with-fpga-hello-world-face-detection/blob/master/Images/IE%20graphic.png)

 The Inference Engine includes a plugin library for each supported device that has been optimized for the Intel® hardware device CPU, GPU, FPGA and Myriad.
-From here, we will use the terms "device" and “plugin” with the assumption that one infers the other (e.g. CPU device infers the CPU plugin and vice versa).
+We will use the terms "device" and “plugin” with the assumption that one infers the other (e.g. CPU device infers the CPU plugin and vice versa).
 As part of loading the model, the User Application tells the Inference Engine which device to target which in turn loads the associated plugin library to later run on the associated device.
-The Inference Engine uses “blobs” for all data exchanges, basically arrays in memory arranged according the input and output data of the model.
+The Inference Engine uses “blobs” for all data exchanges which are arrays in memory arranged according to the input and output data of the model.
 ![face_detection](https://github.com/fritzboyle/openvino-with-fpga-hello-world-face-detection/blob/master/Images/face_detection.png)

 ## Face Detection Sample
 In this Face Detection sample, the model estimates the head pose based on the face image it is given.
-The face detection model estimates the age, gender and head pose estimation.
+The face detection model estimates the age, gender and head pose.
 After the head pose model has processed the face, the application will draw a set of axes over the face, indicating the Yaw, Pitch, and Roll orientation of the head.
-A sample output showing the results where the three axes appears below.
+A sample output showing the results with the three axes appears below.
 The metrics reported also include the time to run the head pose model.

 ![face_detection_overlay](https://github.com/fritzboyle/openvino-with-fpga-hello-world-face-detection/blob/master/Images/face_detection_overlay.png)